paulohlips/VUTTR-API/README.md

 ## Docker & Containerization

-Its possible build a docker container running the follow commands:
+Is possible build a docker container, if tou have docker and docker-compose installed,running the follow commands:

 ```
 docker-compose build --no-cache